hcronk/oco_vistool/README.md

 2) Make sure you have the necessary system and Python requirements.
     #### Option 1: DIY

-    ##### System Requirements:
-    GDAL version 1.9.1 or greater with cURL support enabled.

-    To check if cURL is enabled for GDAL, use the command `gdalinfo --format WMS`
-    If cURL is enabled you will see information about the WMS format, if not, you will get an error message and you will need to reconfigure GDAL to support cURL.
-    **NOTE:** If this comes with your Anaconda distribution of Python, you may need to set an environmental variable called GDAL_DATA in your bash profile that points to gdal within your Anaconda folder.
-    (Ex: `export GDAL_DATA="/local/home/hcronk/anaconda/share/gdal"`)

     ##### Python requirements:
     Python 2.7 or higher